-Note that when downloading a game or an application, it may be saved in Games menu instead of the Applications menu.
+Note that when downloading an application, it may be saved in Games menu instead of the Applications menu.

 Memory status for applications

 To view the size of memory available for game and application installations, press Menu, and select Applications and Memory.